 Weatherproof your exterior

 Whether to keep out water or cold air, weatherproofing your home is a vital preparatory measure during winter.
-Not only can weatherproofing prevent costly water intrusion issues, it can also improve home energy efficiency by keeping the heat in and lowering utility costs.
 Read more

 A concrete foundation is the proverbial rock upon which a house is built, so when it begins to settle due to erosion or another issue, it’s no small matter.
 Since the signs of foundation settlement issues can be surprisingly subtle, it’s a good idea to be proactive about identifying them in your home.
 Here are a few things to look for: